7 Fun, Free & Amazingly Beautiful Places in Cape Cod

 1. Marconi Beach

 I discovered this beautiful beach after taking a bike ride on the Cape Cod Rail Trail.
-Part of the Cape Cod National Seashore, Marconi Beach is well known as one of the top beaches in the area.
+Part of the Cape Cod National Seashore, Marconi Beach is well known as one of the top beaches on The Cape.
 Marconi is an excellent spot to whale watch.
-You will also find great waves here for swimming or surfing as well.
+You will also find great waves here for swimming or surfing.
 The beach is very pristine with clean sand and water.

 Marconi is not overly crowded even during the busy early summer months, therefore, making it a great choice for a lazy summer afternoon.
 Kickback and enjoy nothing but the sound of soft waves and beautiful views everywhere you turn.